22 Nicest Beer Gardens in Edinburgh Updated For 2025

 This outdoor jewel in the Old Town is a hugely popular spot so remember to book ahead.

-Cold Town House also features in our restaurant guide.
+Cold Town House is also featured in our restaurant guide.

 2. The Last Drop